microsoft/fluentui-react-native/docs/pages/Theming/Basics.md

 };
 ```

-For more information about customizing themes, take a look at [Custom Themes](./CustomTheme)
+For more information about customizing themes, take a look at [Custom Themes](./CustomTheme).
+For information about our default themes, take a look at [Default Themes](./DefaultThemes).

 ### Accessing theme properties